Trench (album): Concept and music

 The next song, "Neon Gravestones", is a "slow-burning" rap song building over a 6/8 piano riff with electronic percussion being added as the song progresses.
 Lyrically, the track explores suicide and its glorification by the media and ends with a plea to admire those who have gone through life, not those who have chosen an earlier grave.
 "The Hype" is an alternative rock chant-along with a ukulele bridge.
-In an interview with Coup de Main Magazine, Tyler Joseph says the song is about the difference between internal and external pressure.
-The next track, "Nico and the Niners", is a fusion of reggae, rap, rock and psychedelic song about resisting the "bishops", a theme found in "Doubt", a song from the previous album, denouncing their religion, "Vialism", and leaving Dema.
+In an interview with Coup de Main Magazine, Joseph says the song is about the difference between internal and external pressure.
+The next track, "Nico and the Niners", is a song fusing reggae, rap, rock and psychedelia that is about resisting the "bishops", a theme found in "Doubt", a song from the previous album, denouncing their religion, "Vialism", and leaving Dema.
 "Cut My Lip" is about the willingness to persevere even when times are hard, and also discusses Joseph's struggle between staying true to himself and giving into the demands of the music industry.

 The following track, "Bandito", is a piano-heavy ballad with mysterious minimal electronics that sees the protagonist accepting his role as part of the Banditos, a group of rebels.
-It contains the lyric "Sahlo Folina", which is an anagram in which, upon unscrambled, reads "all Ohio fans".
+It contains the lyric "Sahlo Folina", which is an anagram that, when unscrambled, reads "all Ohio fans".
 The track has been compared to the work of Alt-J. "Pet Cheetah" is a song that blends the rap, techno and rock genres and is a metaphor for the songwriting process and writer's block.
-"Legend" is a tribute to Joseph's grandfather, Robert Joseph, who died on March 17, 2018.
+"Legend" is a tribute to Joseph's grandfather, Robert, who died on March 17, 2018.
 He was featured on the right-hand side of the album cover for the band's 2013 label-debut release, Vessel.
 The final track, "Leave the City", features slightly restrained vocals, a strong piano segment, and light drumming.
 The song is about losing faith, reflecting Joseph's struggles with his Christian beliefs.
 It does not build up to a complete crescendo and intentionally leaves the song feeling slightly incomplete.
 Joseph explains this as representing the concept that "Trench" is a journey between one place (Dema) and whatever comes next, which mirrors how mental illness is an ongoing struggle that one needs to keep working at.

+The narrative and characters of the album were expanded upon in Scaled and Icy (2021) and Clancy (2024), and concluded with Breach (2025).